up4all-sistemas/messagebus-rabbitmq/README.md

 # messagebus-rabbitmq
-Implementation of Up4AllMessageBus.Abstractions for RabbitMQ
+Implementação para RabbitMQ do framework Up4All.MessageBus